pedramamini/RewindMCP/README.md

 If the MCP server fails to start or respond:

-1. Check that all dependencies are installed: `pip install fastapi uvicorn`
+1. Check that all MCP dependencies are installed: `pip install "mcp>=0.1.0"`
-2. Verify that the port is not in use by another application
+2. Verify your database configuration in the `.env` file
-3. Check the server logs for specific error messages
+3. Check the server logs in `/tmp/mcp_stdio.log` for specific error messages

 ## Stats CLI